yhc-666/MultiagentLogic/README.md

 python src/logic_inference.py
 ```

-4. Can use `scripts/demo.ipynb` for quick demo
+4. Can use `scripts/demo.ipynb` for quick demo (recommend to open in Google-colab)

 ### ！Important: PROVER9 Path Configuration